Wander around Blackfriars, Ludgate Hill, Fleet Street and Chancery Lane and see various places in London associated with the English legal system.

 There are also hundreds of smaller museums, ranging from the Wimbledon Lawn Tennis museum through to the Museum of Garden History (in Lambeth) and the Bethnal Green Museum of Childhood.

-Go down Staple Inn, follow the path to the right and up the stairs into Southampton Buildings.
-Stop in front of the London Silver Vaults, on the right.
+Walk to the end of Southampton Buildings, and turn right.
+Stop in front of the London Silver Vaults entrance, on the right.

 High Holburn, Staple Inn and London Silver Vaults